facebook/react/docs/docs/state-and-lifecycle.md

 ### Do Not Modify State Directly

-For example, this will not work:
+For example, this will not re-render a component:

 ```js
 // Wrong